andmiron/telegraf-bot/README.md

 ### Production

-The bot is up and running on aws-lambda with serverless.
+The bot is up and running on Render.com

 [Link](https://t.me/and_miron_bot) and [QRCode](image.png)